DHI/WaterBench-MIKE21HD-SouthernNorthSea/README.md

 ## Introduction

-This folder contains data for a simulation with the MIKE 21 Flow Model FM in the Southern part of the North Sea.
-The area covers the waters from the English channel, along the Southern and Eastern English coast, part of the coast in North of France, the coast of Belgium, the Netherlands, Northwest Germany and Southwest of Denmark.
-The model setup and results of this repository is a downscaled and simplified version of the work performed by DHI for the Rijksdienst voor Ondernemend Nederland (RVO), where DHI offers predictions of metocean conditions in the UJmuiden Ver (IJB) Offshore Wind Farm Zone.
-You can read more about the work in the [blogpost here](https://www.dhigroup.com/projects/supporting-successful-dutch-offshore-wind-power-development) or the [scientific report](https://offshorewind.rvo.nl/file/download/bfa49f34-f894-4562-882f-eb1a8b7497e9/ijv_20231222-dhi-metocean-modelling.pdf).
+This folder contains data for a MIKE 21 Flow Model FM simulation in the southern part of the North Sea.
+The model domain spans from the English Channel along the southern and eastern English coast, part of the northern French coast, and the coasts of Belgium, the Netherlands, northwest Germany, and southwest Denmark.

+This model setup and dataset represent a downscaled and simplified version of the work performed by DHI for the Rijksdienst voor Ondernemend Nederland (RVO).
+In that work, DHI provides metocean condition predictions for the IJmuiden Ver (IJB) Offshore Wind Farm Zone.
+More details are available in the [blogpost here](https://www.dhigroup.com/projects/supporting-successful-dutch-offshore-wind-power-development) or the [scientific report](https://offshorewind.rvo.nl/file/download/bfa49f34-f894-4562-882f-eb1a8b7497e9/ijv_20231222-dhi-metocean-modelling.pdf).

+This repository includes

+* Model setup files, input data, and observation data.
+* Simulation result and wind input data, available on Zenodo [https://doi.org/10.5281/zenodo.14929387](https://doi.org/10.5281/zenodo.14929387).

-This repository contains the setup file, input data and observation data, as well as simulation result data.
-The simulation result data is available in Zenodo.
-The data supplied in this repository covers the period from 2022-01-01 to 2023-12-31.
-There is a spin-up period, so it is recommended to remove the first 2 days of the result data.
+The dataset covers the period 2022-01-01 to 2023-12-31.
+Since the simulation includes a spin-up period, it is recommended to discard the first two days of result data for analysis.

 ## The MIKE 21 Flow Model FM